 What is happening?

 The Special Anti-Robbery Squad (SARS) is a Nigerian Police Force unit created in late 1992 to deal with crimes associated with robbery, motor vehicle theft, kidnapping, cattle rustling, and firearms.
-Unfortunately, this has expanded to a whole new level of ‘Protection’ for the citizens.
-We no longer running away from criminals; we are running away from SARS.
+Unfortunately, this has expanded to a new level of ‘Protection’ for the citizens.
+We are no longer running away from criminals; we are running away from SARS.
 Like how does that makes sense?

 Nigeria is Hungry

-Let’s talk Corruptions
+Let’s talk about Corruption

 - We are still hungry

 - Lack of Jobs